-An Executive Group is made up of the Patron, Chairman, Deputy Chairman, Secretary, Minute Secretary, Treasurer, Assistant Treasurer, Year Representative Co-ordinator, Publicity Officer, two American Tea Co-ordinators, Northbridge Canteen Co-ordinator and Immediate Past Chairman.
+An Executive Group is made up of the Patron, Chairman, Deputy Chairman, Secretary, Minute Secretary, Treasurer, Assistant Treasurer, Year Representative Co-ordinator, two American Tea Co-ordinators and Northbridge Canteen Co-ordinator.

 The Association also has a Committee, comprised of the representatives of various School activity groups and parent bodies:

 Prayer Group Co-ordinator

 NSW Parents Council Representative

 All parents are encouraged to volunteer to help the committee members or to take on a role in the Shore Parents’ Association.

 The main aim of the Parents' Association is to bring parents together and foster friendships in order to build a strong school community.

 Our Year Representatives provide a valuable link to parents and organise social functions for year groups.

 Every March the Shore Parents’ Association together with the Shore Foundation hosts an annual welcome cocktail party called ‘The Icebreaker’ which is always a highlight event.